 A fantastic travel card with a huge welcome offer, good benefits, and perks for a moderate annual fee.

 The Chase Sapphire Preferred® card is one of the best travel rewards cards on the market.
 Its bonus categories include travel, dining, online grocery purchases, and streaming services, which gives you the opportunity to earn lots of bonus points on these purchases.

 Additionally, it offers flexible point redemption options, no foreign transaction fees, and excellent travel insurance coverage including primary car rental insurance.
 With benefits like these, it’s easy to see why this card is an excellent choice for any traveler.

 Most rental car companies pressure you to accept their own CDW, which can be quite expensive.

 The CDW coverage that comes with the Chase Sapphire Preferred allows you to decline the rental car company’s coverage with confidence and still be covered.

-In addition to receiving excellent rental car coverage, you’ll be earning 2 Ultimate Rewards Points per dollar spent on your car rental when using the Chase Sapphire Preferred.
+In addition to receiving excellent rental car coverage, you’ll earn 2 Ultimate Rewards Points per dollar spent on your car rental when using the Chase Sapphire Preferred card.